Dataset from Chihara and Hesterberg's book (Second Edition)

 - the Expected Contingency Table ( if the two variables were independent )

-- the contribution each cell makes to the overall Chi-Square statistic i.e. each cell’s Pearson Residual
+- the z-scores/residuals from each cell that contributes to the overall Chi-Square statistic

 - the test statistic, degrees of freedom and p-value